About me

 Working with individuals on a weekly basis is most effective for the therapeutic change process.
 I provide weekly 50 minute sessions.

 Lets face it, attending therapy can be hard work.
 Sometimes, people need more guidance than others.
 Whether you are struggling to know what to say, or struggling to know what to filter out, I will guide you by asking questions and gently enquiring into your experience.
-Therapy is about making sense of our internal worlds, so that we can be more self aware and develop meaningful connections to our outer worlds.
+Therapy is about making sense of our internal worlds, so that we can be more self aware and develop meaningful connections to our external worlds.

 Therapy is set at your pace, working on the areas you choose to focus on.
 It is a commitment, a commitment to future you, who knows that you can learn to feel and live in a healthier way.